 7.7.2 Sources of Error

-When comparing the results of model experiments with analytical predictions the following potential sources of discrepancies should be considered.
+When comparing the results of model experiments with analytical predictions, the following potential sources of discrepancies should be considered.

 Possible errors due to scale effects.
 Improper scaling of the Reynolds Number is inevitable since Froude scaling is almost always used.
 This will affect the viscous component of fluid drag and the location of the boundary layer separation point.
 The latter will affect the form drag and the nature of vortex shedding.